 Traditionally, surgery is performed at about 6 to 9 months of age, although it may be performed earlier if necessary.
 During the open-heart surgery, the surgeon closes the hole between the two ventricles and widens the right ventricle outlet by removing thickened muscles.
 A patch may be inserted to enlarge the outflow pathway of the right ventricle to the main pulmonary artery.
 In doing this, the valve is typically disrupted so that no functional valve tissue remains.
 This allows there to be no narrowing, but also allows leakage of blood from the lungs back into the right side of the heart.
 However, this is generally well tolerated for many years.

 The American College of Cardiology recommends regular follow-up care for people with tetralogy of Fallot.
 Of particular importance is monitoring the size of the heart’s right ventricle and leakage (or regurgitation) of the pulmonary valve (the valve in the heart that allows blood to flow to the lungs).
-A number of tests, including an echocardiogram, electrocardiogram, CAT (computerized axial tomography) scan, MRI (magnetic resonance imaging), and angiogram may be recommended.
+A number of tests, including an echocardiogram, electrocardiogram, CAT (computerized axial tomography) scan, MRI (magnetic resonance imaging) and angiogram may be recommended.
 Problems with an abnormally fast heartbeat may appear years after the heart is surgically repaired.
 Due to continuing abnormalities with the pulmonary valve and outflow of the heart’s right ventricle to the lungs, those with tetralogy of Fallot may require further surgeries or catheter-based procedures as adults.
-For some, emerging catheter-based pulmonary valve replacement may be an option to avoid some, but not all, future cardiac surgery.
-Tell your cardiologist if you develop fatigue, decreased energy that makes it difficult to perform everyday tasks, shortness of breath, palpitations (or feelings of a rapid heart rate or heart “racing” or “fluttering”), dizziness, passing out, or any other symptoms.
+For some, emerging catheter-based pulmonary valve replacement may be an option to avoid some, but not all, future cardiac surgeries.
+It is important to tell your cardiologist about any symptoms you experience, including if you develop fatigue, decreased energy that makes it difficult to perform everyday tasks, shortness of breath, palpitations (or feelings of a rapid heart rate or heart “racing” or “fluttering”), dizziness or passing out.

 Consult your cardiologist about the kind and level of activity that is appropriate for you, given your condition.
 And check with him or her before trying new activities.